Relational Recovery Centre

 What is Full Therapeutic Disclosure and should I do this?

-The World Health Organisation defines Compulsive Sexual Behaviour Disorder as “a persistent pattern of failure to control intense, repetitive sexual impulses or urges resulting in repetitive sexual behaviour”.
+The World Health Organisation defines Compulsive Sexual Behaviour Disorder as "a persistent failure to control intense sexual urges and behaviours, leading to significant distress or impairment in life areas such as health, work and relationships, despite unsuccessful attempts to stop."

 How do I know if I have betrayal trauma?

 Betrayal trauma refers to a type of trauma that occurs when the person we know and love violates our sense of trust and security.
-Please read the attached article to learn more.
+Please read the following article to learn more.